-3. Definitions
+2. Definitions

-For purposes of this award term:
+For purposes of this term:

-- a.
-System for Award Management (SAM): means the federal repository into which an entity must provide information required for the conduct of business as a recipient.
-Additional information about registration procedures may be found on SAM.gov. - b.
-Unique entity identifier: means the identifier required for SAM registration to uniquely identify business entities. - c.
-Entity: means all of the following, as defined at 2 C.F.R.
-Part 25, Subpart C: - 1) A Governmental organization, which is a State, local government, or Indian Tribe; - 2) A foreign public entity; - 3) A domestic or foreign nonprofit organization; - 4) A domestic or foreign for-profit organization; and - 5) A Federal agency, but only as a subrecipient under an award or subaward to a non-Federal entity. - d.
-Subaward: means a legal instrument to provide support for the performance of any portion of the substantive project or program for which a recipient received this award and that the recipient awards to an eligible subrecipient. - 1) The term does not include the recipients procurement of property and services needed to carry out the project or program (for further explanation, see 2 C.F.R.200.330). - 2) A subaward may be provided through any legal agreement, including an agreement that a recipient considers a contract. - e.
-Subrecipient means an entity that: - 1) Receives a subaward from the recipient under this award; and - 2) Is accountable to the recipient for the use of the Federal funds provided by the subaward.
+a.
+System for Award Management (SAM): means the federal repository into which a recipient must provide information required for the conduct of business as a recipient.
+Additional information about registration procedures may be found on SAM.gov.

+b.
+Unique Entity Identifier: means the identifier assigned by SAM to uniquely identify business entities. c.
+Entity: includes non-Federal entities as defined at 2 C.F.R. § 200.1 and includes the following, for purposes of this part:

+1) A foreign organization;

+- 2) A foreign public entity;

+- 3) A domestic for-profit organization; and

+- 4) A federal agency.

+d.
+Subaward: means a legal instrument to provide support for the performance of any portion of the substantive project or program for which a recipient received this award and that the recipient awards to an eligible subrecipient.

+1) The term does not include the recipients' procurement of property and services needed to carry out the project or program (for further explanation, see 2 C.F.R. § 200.330).

+2) A subaward may be provided through any legal agreement, including an agreement that a recipient considers a contract.

+e.
+Subrecipient means an entity that:

+- 1) Receives a subaward from the recipient under this award; and - 2) Is accountable to the recipient for the use of the federal funds provided by the subaward.